Skip to content

 International Guidelines

-If you would like to apply as an International Student for an on-campus program in the UW System please refer to these resources through UW-HELP.
+If you would like to apply as an international student to a Universities of Wisconsin on-campus program, please refer to these resources through Go Wisconsin.

 Application Deadline